 We also acknowledge with humility that as an organization made up of humans, we will not implement this perfectly.
 We are grateful for our supportive community, who remains at the heart of our work, as we collectively “spur one another on toward love and good deeds.”

 Editor’s Note: Anyone in the SSP community is invited to share feedback on our diversity, inclusion, and equity efforts.
 Whether a volunteer, staff, parent, homeowner, community partner, donor, alum, board member, or connected to SSP in some other way, we’d like to hear from you.
-Please complete the DEI survey by January 1, 2021.
+Please complete the DEI survey to share about your experience with SSP.